-Current liabilities increased to \$811.6 million at January 28, 2017 from \$782.9 million at the end of fiscal 2016.
-The increase was primarily the result of an increase in accrued liabilities due to an increase in accrued variable compensation and an increase in deferred income on shipments to distributors as more fully described below.
-These increases were partially offset by a decrease in accounts payable as a result of a decrease in transaction-related and integration costs associated with the proposed acquisition of Linear.
+Current liabilities increased to \$5.4 billion at April 29, 2017 from \$782.9 million at the end of fiscal 2016.
+The increase was primarily the result of \$4.3 billion of current debt as a result of the Acquisition and an increase in accrued liabilities due to increases in accrued variable compensation, accrued special charges and an increase in other accruals as a result of the Acquisition.

-As of January 28, 2017 and October 29, 2016, we had gross deferred revenue of \$438.4 million and \$432.3 million, respectively, and gross deferred cost of sales of \$81.7 million and \$80.8 million, respectively.
-Deferred income on shipments to distributors increased in the first three months of fiscal 2017, primarily as a result of higher demand for products sold into the channel.
+As of April 29, 2017 and October 29, 2016, we had gross deferred revenue of \$527.7 million and \$432.3 million, respectively, and gross deferred cost of sales of \$149.9 million and \$80.8 million, respectively.
+Deferred income on shipments to distributors increased in the first six months of fiscal 2017, primarily as a result of higher demand for products sold into the channel.
 Sales to distributors are made under agreements that allow distributors to receive price-adjustment credits and to return qualifying products for credit, as determined by us, in order to reduce the amounts of slow-moving, discontinued or obsolete product from their inventory.
 Given the uncertainties associated with the levels of price-adjustment credits to be granted to distributors, the sales price to the distributors is not fixed or determinable until the distributors resell the products to their customers.
 Therefore, we defer revenue recognition from sales to distributors until the distributors have sold the products to their customers.
 The amount of price-adjustments is dependent on future overall market conditions, and therefore the levels of these adjustments could fluctuate significantly from period to period.
 To the extent that we experience a significant increase in the amount of credits we issue to our distributors, there could be a material impact on the ultimate revenue and gross margin recognized relating to these transactions.